 Looking into the future of engine technology, the fuel cell driven vehicle will generate electricity from a simple electrochemical reaction in which oxygen and hydrogen combine to form water.
 There are several different types of fuel cells, however the Proton Exchange Membrane (PEM) and the Solid Oxide are the most common types seen within the automotive sector.
 With the system emitting only pure water as waste, a fuel cell powered vehicle is the ultimate zero-emissions concept.

 Universal to all fuel cells is the need for an efficient, non contaminating air supply.
 The fuel cell stacks are very sensitive to pollutants, and therefore boosting devices are not allowed to emit oil into the air stream.
 The fact that the Rotrex traction drive operates under self-established vacuum ensures that this prerequisite is always fulfilled.

-The low noise and high operational efficiency also makes the Rotrex traction drive technology the ideal choice for fuel cell based power generators as well as for industrial installations where demands for efficiency, accuracy and reliability are paramount.
+The low noise and high operational efficiency also makes the Rotrex traction drive air supply the ideal choice for fuel cell based power generators as well as for industrial installations where demands for efficiency, accuracy and reliability are paramount.